A close eye on Brand Safety can help brands as well as celebrities to leverage associations more effectively.

 Likewise, celebrities must understand the brand safety of any brand before they decide to go about endorsing it.
 There could be some aberrations that the celebrity can ignore, but if it finds that a brand is habitually putting its brand reputation at risk, the celebrity should choose not to endorse it.
 This will also add to the reputation of the celebrities who will not be seen as endorsing just for the fee they get.

-Medical conditions can change anytime for anyone including celebrities.
+Medical conditions can change at times for anyone including celebrities.
 At the same time, there are proven clinical reports for brands to make their claims which they do through ads in which celebrities humanize them.
 But we have to understand that most of the claims are not for 100% results.
 There is always an iota of opposite behavior expected in terms of effect and results.
-Also, the product which is being positioned for protecting against a medical condition never offers umbrella protection.
-It can at best protect from a few causes, while there could be still a few which may land up a person, including the celebrity, in the same medical condition.
+Also, the product that is being positioned for protecting against a medical condition never offers umbrella protection.
+It can at best protect from a few causes, while there could be still a few that may land a person, including the celebrity, in the same medical condition.

 From a brand reputation management point of view, brands, as well as celebrities, need to have a real-time view of what each other is doing which could attract negative attention from audiences on digital platforms like social media.
-Both must have mechanisms in place to monitor each other and pause the association in the interest long term association of each other as part of any potential crisis management.
+Both must have mechanisms in place to monitor each other and pause the association in the interest of long-term association with each other as part of any potential crisis management.

 Brand Safety solutions can give this real-time intelligence to brands, agencies managing them as well and celebrities to derive maximum out of the association and create a complimenting synergy between the brand and the celebrity.